Roaming Shores, home of Lake Roaming Rock, the largest private-lake in Ohio, celebrated its 50 year Anniversary in 2016.

 The continued health and success of Roaming Shores into the future is dependent on its Membership.
 Get involved, this is your community!

 The RomeRock Association assumes no liability for errors or omissions.
-This documentation of the History of Roaming Shores was completed for the 50th Anniversary by RRA Office employee Jen Addair.
+This documentation of the History of Roaming Shores was completed for the 50th Anniversary and edited in 2021 for the 55th Anniversary by RRA Office employee Jen Addair.
 A big thanks to Carolyn Tharp for her own work in documenting the history of Roaming Shores beginning with her first history compilation completed for the 35th Anniversary.
 Thanks also go out to Barb Buckley, Leeann Moses, Pat Sowry, Helen Sopko, and Mike Cyrgalis for their help and contributions!